Skip to content Skip to footer

 CLICK HERE

-annotations involve labeling point clouds to detect objects and estimate their 3D position, while RADAR
+LiDAR and RADAR annotations are specific to sensor data annotations in autonomous driving.
+LiDAR annotations involve labeling point clouds to detect objects and estimate their 3D position, while RADAR annotations are used to annotate radar data for object detection and tracking.

 Multisensor